 My current project explores street performances cultures, particularly in London and New York City.
 I am also working on a second monograph, Slags on Stage (Routledge 2023), that is concerned with understanding how women have dealt with class, sex, desire and promiscuity in performance and other cultural works.

 I am currently working with the director Conrad Murray, of the Battersea Arts Centre Beatbox Academy and the hip hop theatre company Beats and Elements, on a book, 'Making Hip Hip Theatre' (Bloomsbury 2022), which documents his practices and techniques and situates them in a global hip hop context.
 The book also includes contributions from high-profile UK-based theatre and hip hop practitioners.

 I have collaborated with the theatre company Phakama to analyse the outcomes of our project, 'Ten in a Bed' - where we worked with under 5s and their families in Tower Hamlets, London, using arts-based workshops to enhance literacy.

 I worked with academics from the University of Leeds, the Open University and Freie Universität Berlin on the 'Postcolonial Cities' project, resulting in an international conference held at the University of Leeds (2012) and a special issue of the peer-reviewed journal 'Interventions' (2015).

 I have worked with numerous instiutions to develop and deliever performance projects with students, including National Coal Mining Museum England, Thackray Medical Museum and the Montgomery School, Exeter.

-I am interested in hearing from students wanting to develop projects on issues of space and class, class and representation, race and racism, and street performance culture.
+I am interested in hearing from students wanting to develop projects on issues of space and class, class and representation, education, housing, sex and desire, and street performance culture.